Yorkshire and England great Illingworth dies

 Former England and Yorkshire captain Ray Illingworth has died, aged 89.

-The all-rounder, who led England to an away Test series victory over Australia in 1970-71, had been undergoing radiotherapy for espohageal cancer.
+The all-rounder, who led England to an away Test series victory over Australia in 1970-71, had been undergoing radiotherapy for esophageal cancer.

 Illingworth played 61 Tests for England between 1958-1973, scoring 1,836 Test runs at an average of 23.24 and claimed 122 wickets at 31.20; he was captain 31 times, winning 12 of those matches.